 The marketing collateral of Hard Paint may suggest this is a post-porn experiment, but it’s not.
 This is a film with emotional depth.
 A lot of emotional depth, even.
 By the end of the 118 minutes, Pedro’s candour and quiet charm will have won you over.
 Plus there are some credible and surprising twists.
 And Anohni’s song Drone Bomb Me in a very beautiful moment of liberation and redemption.

-Hard Paint showed at the 68th Berlin International Film Festival, when this piece was originally written.
+Hard Paint showed at the 68th Berlin International Film Festival in 2018, when this piece was originally written.
 It won the Teddy Award (LGBT) Prize.
-It is showing at the BFI Flare in London in March.
+In cinemas across the UK on Friday, August 2nd (2019).